OSGeo/gdal/gdal/doc/source/sponsors/index.rst

 extra step, providing unrestricted funding every year to maintain and improve the health of the project:

-- Platinum level:
+- Gold level:

-  .. _platinum-sponsors:
+  .. _gold-sponsors:
   .. container:: horizontal-logos

     ..
 Note: they will appear in randomized order in HTML